The Best Pizza in Every State

 via tripadvisor.com

 There’s something about the bubbly, slightly charred crust of the wood-fired pies at NOLA’s Pizza Domenica that makes our mouths water.
-Add upscale topping combos like fennel sausage and mortadella, or summer squash and mascarpone, and you have yourself a pizza fit for a king (or should we say “un roi“).
+The pizzas are all fired in a custom-made oven shipped right from Italy, nearly guaranteeing pizza perfection.
+Add upscale topping combos like fennel sausage and mortadella, or summer squash and mascarpone, and you have yourself a pizza fit for a king.

 Maine: OTTO Pizza